whytewaters/api-helper-library/README.md

 # RTBS API Helper Classes

-Please note, this plugin must support php 5.3 This means no short array syntax
+Please note, this plugin must support php 5.6
 This repository contains a set of helper classes that can be used to communicate with the RTBS API.

 **Please Note**